 Lt.
 Col. Michael Jones is the current Executive Director, CARICOM Implementation Agency for Crime and Security (IMPACS) having been appointed in the position from 1st March 2021.

-After joining the Agency in March 2009 as Deputy Director, he was promoted to the position of Director by October 2010.
-The nomenclature of the position was changed in 2012 to Chief Operations Officer, Border Security when the Agency underwent a review and a change in structure.
+Lt.
+Col. Jones commenced his tenure at the Agency on 1st March 2009 as the Deputy Director, Joint Regional Communications Centre (JRCC) located in Barbados; one of two operational sub-agencies of the CARICOM IMPACS with a primary focus on border security.
+Within eighteen (18) months, by October 2010 he was promoted and confirmed in the position of Director, JRCC.
+The nomenclature of the position was changed in 2012 to Chief Operations Officer (COO), Border Security when the Agency underwent a review and a change in structure.